Preparing Your Plumbing for Winter in San Diego

 - Check for leaks or damaged sprinkler heads before the rainy season

-- Adjust your watering schedule for winter, less evaporation means less watering
+- Adjust your watering schedule for winter — less evaporation means less watering needed

 What to Do During a Freeze Warning

-When the National Weather Service issues a freeze warning for San Diego County, take these immediate steps:
+When the National Weather Service issues a freeze warning for San Diego County (it happens more than you might think), take these immediate steps:

 - Disconnect all outdoor hoses if you have not already